 I never saw Bowie live, but my mother saw him at Winterland on the Ziggy Stardust tour.
 “The most mesmerizing performer I’ve ever seen,” commented this woman not given to hyperbole.
 From the video clips I’ve seen, I have no doubt about his ability to put on a helluva show, but some of his recorded works display more showmanship than substance.

-I only covered a handful of albums from his extensive catalog, but with the possible exceptions of Lodger and Scary Monsters (and Super Creeps), I don’t have too many regrets about the albums I missed.
+I only covered a handful of albums from his extensive catalog, but with the possible exception of Scary Monsters (and Super Creeps), I don’t have too many regrets about the albums I missed.
 Here’s what I’ve got:

 - Hunky Dory